ivoa/vo-dml/doc/guide/JavaCodeGeneration.md

 which themselves are of a non-primitive type.

-### Serializing Models
+## Serializing Models

 As well as all the individual Enum, ObjectType, and DataType classes, there is an overall ${modelname}Model class generated, that is intended to act as a 'container' for the individual elements.
-This is especially useful in the case where the model has references, as then there are some convenience methods.
+This is especially useful in the case where the model has references, as then there are some convenience methods for dealing with the automatic setting of reference IDs if necessary.

-#### Functions for adding content
+### Functions for adding content
 For each of the concrete objectTypes in the model there is an overloaded `addContent()` method, which will add the content to the overall instance and find any references.